Izium mass graves: Investigation

 The United Nations responded by stating they plan to send monitors to Izium.
+Ultimately, the investigations were supported by ICC experts.

 According to Ukrainian investigators, 447 bodies were discovered: 414 bodies of civilians (215 women, 194 men, 5 children), 22 servicemen, and 11 bodies whose gender had not yet been determined as of 23 September.
 Most of the dead showed signs of violent death and 30 presented traces of torture and summary execution, including ropes around their necks, bound hands, broken limbs and genital amputation.

 Reactions

 Ukrainian President Volodymyr Zelenskyy likened the discovery to the Bucha massacre as officials began forensic investigations.
 Individuals working the scene have been overcome with the process and emotions, with one telling reporters he believes they will need mental health help in the future as the work will stay with them forever.

 Russia responded with a mass disinformation campaign on using pro-Russian accounts in Western social media aimed at discrediting the findings as a "Western fabrication", or claiming that the killed civilians were actually Ukrainian soldiers.
 When asked by reporters about Zelenskyy's claims, Kremlin spokesman Dmitry Peskov claimed both the Izium and Bucha massacres are "lies".

 The Spanish Ministry of Foreign Affairs in an official statement condemned the massacre, and called for respect for international humanitarian law and the investigation of the crimes committed.
 French president Emmanuel Macron condemned Izium atrocities committed under Russian occupation.
 John Kirby, of the White House National Security Council, said that "unfortunately, this matches the deprivation and brutality that the Russian Armed Forces are leading the war against Ukraine and the Ukrainian nation."

 Cardinal Konrad Krajewski traveled from Zaporizhzhia where he had been delivering humanitarian aid, to join Bishop Pavlo Honcharuk of the Kharkiv-Zaporizhzhia Diocese to offer prayers for the deceased and the workers.